Sunday, 10 September 2023

 Chassis

 The chassis is a multipart construction.
 Care is needed to make sure everything lines up nice and square before grabbing the cement.
-There are prominent seam lines on every part called out in step 10 so I had to ensure they were cleaned up well to avoid miss-allignment of the chassis legs.
-If you don’t get a nice square fit with all these parts in both the vertical and horizontal planes, it will likely complicate further connection of parts to the cargo body and cab.
+There are prominent seam lines on every part called out in step 10 so I had to ensure they were well cleaned to avoid any miss-allignment of the chassis legs.
+If you don’t get a nice square fit with all these parts in both the vertical and horizontal planes, it will likely complicate further connection of parts to the cargo body and cab later.
 Test fitting of all the crossmembers is crucial as they all need to fit into slots in the chassis legs to ensure they sit parallel.
 Time spent on cleaning up parts will eventually reward you with a nice tight-fitting assembly.

-Prominent pin marks were filled with putty.
+Prominent pin holes were filled with putty.

-Although the instructions call out for them early on, some of the more delicate parts such as part C34 do not need to be attached to the chassis in the steps called out for.
+Although the instructions call out for them early on, some of the more delicate items such as part C34 do not need to be attached to the chassis in the steps called out for.
 These can easily be attached once assembley of the main frame is completed as it avoids the possibility of damaging them whilst handling.

 Exhaust & propshafts

-In step 14 ensure the prop shaft centre support (parts E15 and E16) sits correctly.
+In step 14 ensure the prop shaft centre support (parts E15 and E16) sit correctly.
 There are two locating tabs on the crossbeam but the part needs a firm push in to locate it.
-The part should sit right over to the drivers (left) side of the beam.
+The part should sit over to the drivers (left) side of the beam.
 This way all the propshafts will line up correctly.

 Chapter 4